Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 ### chat_Basic_LEFT/chat_Basic_RIGHT [Value Character] ###
 ### chat_Modifier_UP/chat_Modifier_DOWN [Value Character] ###
 ### chat_Modifier_LEFT/chat_Modifier_RIGHT [Value Character] ###
 Chat Preset feature offers a way for VR users or those without easy access to a keyboard a way to communicate via the comms panel in game.
-These pre-defined responses can be edited in the script in the AD_EDFunctions_v4.x.x.tmh file to suit your personality/playstyle.
+These pre-defined responses can be edited in the script in the AD_EDFunctions_v5.x.x.tmh file to suit your personality/playstyle.

 Setting value to 1 will give access to 3 tiers of responses (12 in total) depending on the position of the Pinky Throttle Switch (as seen in the reference maps).

 Setting value to 0 will simplify this to a single tier of responses (4 in total).
 This will also add Game FPS/Ping & Hide Ship HUD to UP & DOWN directions for the Pinky Throttle Switch in its place.
 (Else, these are still accessible via Toggle Switch & Modifiers if value set to 1.)

+` `
+## -> DEVELOPER OPTIONS ##

+### DebugOutput [Values: 1 or 0] ###
+- Changes the script messaging behaviour to enable Developer output for troubleshooting coding issues, to 'Print' to the TARGET Window.

+- Disabled by default 0, enable by changing value to 1.
+(Enabling will enable all developer 'printf' statements for debugging code - not needed for regular use)

+- Will spam a lot to the TARGET Window!
+Recommended to leave it off.

 ## ##